maryannelegaspi/Cars/README.md

 3. **Test an Endpoint**
     - Click on the endpoint you want to test.
 For example, if you want to test a `GET /car-inventory/v1/cars/search` endpoint, go to the `GET /car-inventory/v1/cars/search` section.
     - You'll see a button to "Try it out".
-Clicking on this will open fields where you can provide required input (**RequestBody** please see below sample).
+Clicking on this will open fields where you can provide required input (**Query Param** please see below sample).

 4. **Execute the Request**
-    - After providing the necessary parameters(please see below for sample RequestBody), click on the "Execute" button to send the request.
+    - After providing the necessary parameters(please see below for sample Query Param), click on the "Execute" button to send the request.
     - Swagger UI will display the response directly in the browser, including:
         - The HTTP status code (e.g., `200 OK`, `404 Not Found`, `500 Internal Server Error`).
         - The response body, which could be in JSON, XML, or another format.

-### Sample RequestBody
+### Sample Query Param
 {
     "brand": "Nissan",
     "releaseDate": "2023-08-22",